 Sky Rangers, a part of the Astronomy from the Ground Up (AFGU) program, provided astronomy training and materials to park rangers and other outdoor educators and interpreters.

 The AAS Astronomy Ambassadors Program provides mentoring and training experiences for young astronomers just starting their careers.
 The American Astronomical Society (AAS), in partnership with the Astronomical Society of the Pacific (ASP), members of the Center for Astronomy Education (CAE), and other organizations active in science education and public outreach (EPO), has created the program, which involves a series of professional-development workshops and a community of practice designed to help improve participants communication skills and effectiveness in doing outreach to students and the public.

 Developed in 2009 for the International Year of Astronomy, the Galileoscope has become the centerpiece for teaching about telescopes in many programs.
 As a key component of the Galileo Teacher Training Program, the Astronomical Society of the Pacific engaged hundreds of educators in professional development related to telescopes and the Galileoscope.

-Project ASTRO™ Find out more about this highly successful national program that partners astronomers and teachers in the classroom
+Project ASTRO is a national program that partnered astronomers and teachers in the classroom.

-San Francisco Bay Area ASTRO is a Project ASTRO National Network Site that is run by the ASP
+San Francisco Bay Area ASTRO was a Project ASTRO National Network Site run by the ASP.

-Galileo Teacher Training Program is a pilot program established during the International Year of Astronomy, testing a new model of teacher professional development designed to facilitate the teaching of the process of science using Galileo’s iconic observations and other resources.
-Workshops have been conducted and are planned for the Bay Area as well as at venues around the country, using a web site (www.gttpusa.org) to help develop graduates of the program as a community of practice.
+The Galileo Teacher Training Program was a pilot program established during the International Year of Astronomy in 2009, testing a new model of teacher professional development designed to facilitate the teaching of the process of science using Galileo’s iconic observations and other resources.
+Workshops have been conducted and are planned for the Bay Area, as well as at venues around the country, using the Galileo Teacher Training Program website to help develop graduates of the program as a community of practice.